 What is a DAC anyway?

-It converts the digital signal from your computer (the 1’s and 0’s) into the sweet sweet analog sound that you hear.
+It converts the digital signal from your computer (the 1s and 0s that your PC understands) into the sweet sweet analog sound that you hear and understand.

 In a microphone recording, you’re screaming obscenities into the mic and your computer has to process it into language that it can understand (called binary).
-It does this in the form of 1’s and 0’s.
-So essentially, either of these processes can be happening depending on what you’re doing.
+It does this in the form of 1s and 0s.

 All an amp does is amplify that conversion and resulting signal from the DAC to a listenable level.